Mission & Vision

-In March 2015 Heidi Magyar was appointed to a newly created position at General Motors as Director of Community Outreach.
-In this role, Magyar leads a team that includes GM’s ever-growing teamGM Cares employee volunteer program, GM Student Corps and other community volunteer activities.
+In this role, Magyar oversees corporate giving and leads a team that includes GM's ever-growing teamGM Cares employee volunteer program, GM Student Corps and other community volunteer activities.

-Prior to this, Magyar was Chief of Staff supporting GM’s Executive Vice President of Global Product Development, Purchasing and Supply Chain.
+Prior to this, Magyar was Director of Outreach and Chief of Staff supporting GM's Executive Vice President of Global Product Development, Purchasing and Supply Chain.

 Previously, Magyar served as communications manager for the president of GM North America and other product and technology leaders.
 In this role, she created and implemented public speaking and media relations strategies for GM's senior executives.Before joining the GM executive communications staff, Magyar led communications at GM's Lansing, Saginaw and Bay City manufacturing facilities, including managing plant-community partnerships.